phillmv/okayfail.com/source/posts/2017-07-12-defense-rent-control.html.markdown

 For these reasons, it's necessary to distinguish protecting the moral rights of existing, long term tenants from the problem of affordabiliy and supply.[^psmag] If the market is unable to sustain tenants' security of tenure, then we should find other ways to provide it.

-Every regulation imposes tradeoffs, and the regulation of rent should be seen as not unlike that of the regulation of fire safety.
+Every regulation imposes tradeoffs, and in that light the regulation of rent should be seen as not unlike that of the regulation of fire safety.
 Mandating that landlords' properties satisfy certain minimum fire safety standards also raises costs and diminishes the affordability of housing.
-Though some [are happy make that macabre argument](https://www.bloomberg.com/view/articles/2017-06-16/beware-of-blaming-government-for-london-tower-fire), by and large we've decided it's a cost worth bearing.
+Though some [are happy to make that macabre argument](https://www.bloomberg.com/view/articles/2017-06-16/beware-of-blaming-government-for-london-tower-fire), by and large we've decided it's a cost worth bearing.
 At some point, we will always be dealing with thresholds and equilibriums, and it is up to society to decide what is or isn't acceptable.

 <!--